 Cuttings were regularly observed from the day of planting and for each unit the number of days taken for callus formation at the bottom of shoot was calculated by subtracting the date of callus appearance from the date of planting.

-2. Percentage Rooting:
+2. Percentage Rooting

-The percentage of rooting calculated by divide the numbers of cuttings that have successfully developed roots by total numbers of cuttings planted at initially, then multiply by 100.
+The percentage of rooting was calculated by dividing the numbers of cuttings that have successfully developed roots by total numbers of cuttings planted at initially, then multiply by 100.

-3. Number of primary roots and secondary roots.
+3. Number of primary roots and secondary roots

 The number of primary and secondary roots was counted manually for each plant.

-4. Length of primary roots (cm).
+4. Length of primary roots (cm)

 The length of the primary and secondary roots, each plant or cutting was measured from the point of emergence at the base of the cutting to the tip of the root using a measuring scale and expressed in centimeters (cm).

-5. Diameter of primary roots (mm).
+5. Diameter of primary roots (mm)

 The diameter of primary roots (mm) was measured at the mid-point of each root using a digital Vernier caliper.

-Statistical Analysis.
+Statistical Analysis

 The collected data are presented as the mean of the three replications.
 One way analysis of variance (ANOVA) was used to determine significant differences between the means of treatments according to Least significant difference test.
 The statistical analysis was done by using “Agrianalyzer” software.